CouchCMS/Documentation/src/contents/concepts/tags.md

 In Couch, tags are what make things happen.

-The tags have been modeled after XML tags and hence should appear familiar to you.<br/>
+The tags have been modeled after XML tags and hence should appear familiar to you.
 Similar to the XML tags, a Couch tag is either _self-closing_ or consists of a _start-tag/end-tag_ pair.

 #### Self Closing: